microsoft/FluidExamples/brainstorm/README.md

 Now you can create notes, write text, change colors and more!

 ## Connecting to the Service
-By configuring the `FrsConnectionConfig` that we pass into the `FrsClient` instance, we can connect to both live FRS and Tinylicious instances.
-The `FrsConnectionConfig` is defined by the `connectionConfig` constant in [Config.ts](./src/Config.ts), which specifies the tenant ID, orderer and storage.
+By configuring the `AzureConnectionConfig` that we pass into the `AzureClient` instance, we can connect to both live Azure and Tinylicious instances.
+The `AzureConnectionConfig` is defined by the `connectionConfig` constant in [Config.ts](./src/Config.ts), which specifies the tenant ID, orderer and storage.

-Now, before you can access any Fluid data, you need to define your container schema after creating a configured `FrsClient` using `FrsConnectionConfig`.
+Now, before you can access any Fluid data, you need to define your container schema after creating a configured `AzureClient` using `AzureConnectionConfig`.

 - `containerSchema`, also defined in [Config.ts](./src/Config.ts), is going to include a string `name` and a collection of the data types our application will use.
 ```ts